-The federally endangered interior least tern is the smallest North America tern.
-In the LMR, interior least terns typically nest on large isolated sandbars from late May to August, depending on specific yearly river stages.
-A small number of least terns (between 18-39 individuals) have been documented nesting on the attached sand point bar downstream and across the river from the project area in five of the 27 years surveyed (USACE 1986-2012).
+The federally endangered interior least term is the smallest North America term.
+In the LMR, interior least terms typically nest on large isolated sandbars from late May to August, depending on specific yearly river stages.
+Least terms have been documented nesting on the sand point bar across the channel from the proposed project area in 17 of the 27 years surveyed (USACE 1986-2012).
+The colony size has ranged from a small number of individuals (<50) to as many as 360 individuals throughout the years.